 - David Dickinson – Antique expert and television presenter, famous for the TV shows Bargain Hunt and Dickinson’s Real Deal.

 Are you a Stockport resident considering how you can improve your home?
-Reddish Joinery can help improve your home with a variety of home improvements products such as uPVC windows or timber doors.
+Reddish Joinery can help improve your home with a variety of home improvements products such as uPVC windows, timber doors, or even a replacement conservatory roof for your Stockport home.
 Feel free to give us a call on 0161 969 7474 to speak to one of our home-improvement specialists and find out how.
 Or, why not browse our website instead?